mdlacasse/Owl/README.md

 conversion amount.
 All calculations are indexed for inflation, which is provided as a fixed rate, or through historical values, as are all other rates used for the calculations.

+Portfolios available for experimenting include assets from the S&P 500, Corporate Bonds Baa, Treasury 10-y Notes, and Treasury Bills.
+Inflation is represented by the Consumer Price Index.
+Data used are from [Aswath Damodaran](https://pages.stern.nyu.edu/~adamodar/) at the Sterm School of Business.
+Asset allocations are selected for the duration of the plan, and these can glide linearly or along a configurable s-curve from now to the last year of the plan.

+Spending profiles are adjusted for inflation, and so are all indexable quantities.
+Proflies can be flat or follow a *smile* curve which is adjustable.

-Portfolios available for experimenting include assets from S&P 500, Corporate Bonds Baa, Treasury 10-y Notes, and Treasury Bills.
-Inflation is represented as Consumer Price Index.
-Available rates are from 1928 to last year and can be used to test historical performance.
-Fixed rates can also be provided, as well as stochastic, generated from the statistical characteristics of a selected historical year range.
+Available rates are from 1928
+to last year and can be used to test historical performance.
+Fixed rates can also be provided, as well as stochastic rates, which are generated using the statistical characteristics of a selected historical year range.
+Mean rates over a data period can also be chosen.

+Input parameters are given as function calls and through a spreadsheet than contains wages, contributions to savings accounts, and planned *big ticket items* such as the purchase of a lake house or the sale of a boat.

 Three types of savings accounts are considered: taxable, tax-deferred, and tax-exempt savings accounts.
+Tax status covers married filing jointly and single, depending on the number of individuals reported.

+See one of the notebooks for a tutorial and representative user cases.

 ### Limitations
 Owl is work in progress.
 At the current time:
-- Only the US federal income tax is considered and minimized through the optimization algorithm.
+- Only the US federal income tax is considered (and minimized through the optimization algorithm).
+Head of household filing status has not been added but can easily be.
 - Required minimum distributions are calculated, but tables for spouses more than 10 years apart are not.
 - Social security rule for surviving spouse does not account for delayed benefits.
 - Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
 If there is interest, that could be added in the future.
+- Social securiy is always taxed at 85%.
+- There are no IRMAA calculations.
+This can be added by switching to a different solver (MILP).

 ## An example of Owl's functionality
 With about 10 lines of code, one can generate a full case study.